avnomad/dop-parser/readme.md

           Only operators inside this range can be selected as infix.
                           Only one actually is.

-## Prerequisites

-In order to build the project you need to have a recent version of a [D compiler][1] and [dub package and build manager][2] installed.

-## Build

-Execute `dub build` to build the project, or `dub test` to build and run unit tests.

-## Usage

-The project includes a command-line interactive driver that invokes the parser.

-You can build and run the project with a single command: `dub run`.
-Or you can Invoke it with `./build/dop-parser` after building it.

-You will first be given instructions on how to define operators and then the option to submit expressions for parsing.
-The parser responds to each submitted expression with either a Lisp-list-like representation of the syntax tree, or a syntax error.

-Note that there is no scanner, so tokens are separated by whitespace.

-## Compatibility

-* You should be able to build the parser using any one of dmd, gdc and ldc.
-* You should also be able to run it on any one of Windows, Linux and Mac OS X, although only the first two have been tested.

 ## Mirrors

 Currently the project exists in two different mirrors that are kept in sync: